tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 #### `tf.contrib.graph_editor.SubGraphView.__enter__()` {#SubGraphView.__enter__}

-Allow Python context to minize the life time of a subgraph view.
+Allow Python context to minimize the life time of a subgraph view.

 A subgraph view is meant to be a lightweight and transient object.
 A short lifetime will alleviate the "out-of-sync" issue mentioned earlier.
 For that